A short history of the climate (lack of) movement

 Well lots of other people actually, but Bob is the only one we remember.
 God bless him.

 Way back in 1992 the amount of carbon we had pumped into the sky since the beginning of ‘civilization’ was a mere 10 gigatons.
 That’s 10 billion tons, or a 10 with 9 zeros after it.
-10,000,000,000, or …a lot!
+10,000,000,000, …a lot!

-If everybody in the whole world had voted for the Greens way back then, climate change would probably be just another manageable problem, not the imminent existential crisis that confronts us all, every day of our lives.
+If everybody in the whole world had voted for the Greens way back then, climate change would be just another manageable problem, not the imminent existential crisis that confronts us all, every day of our lives.

 The amount of carbon in the sky is now 36 gigatons… and rising.
 It will keep rising inexorably